Fantomas42/veliberator/README.md

 Settings
 ========

-You can change the settings of the applications by creating or editing the .veliberator.cfg file in your home directory, basing on the etc/veliberator.cfg.
+You can change the settings of the applications by creating or editing the *.veliberator.cfg* file in your home directory, basing on the *etc/veliberator.cfg*.